PAKGHAN SERIES, DAY 9 – 12

 DAY 11, CHAI AND EROTIC BOOKS

 Today was as wild as it gets.
-This morning I met Kausar who I have had dealings with for years.
-He had originally helped me with visiting Afghanistan and now my trip in Pakistan.
+This morning I met Kausar who I have had dealings for years.
+He originally helped me organize a trip to Afghanistan and was now helping with parts of my Pakistan travel diary.

-After getting a bite to eat we headed outside of the city and to a local fair, but this is no ordinary fair.
-First we watched the Wall of death, where a fella on a motorbike drives at speed on a circular wall with no hands.
-The risk here is wild because for sure the wall is hardly maintained and all it takes is one thing to go wrong.
+After getting a bite to eat, we headed outside of the city and to a local fair, but this is no ordinary fair.
+The first thing we watched was the Wall of Death, where a fella on a motorbike drives at speed on a circular wall with no hands.
+The risk here is wild because, for sure, the wall is hardly maintained, and all it takes is one thing to go wrong.

 FACTS ABOUT LAHORE: